catseye/T-Rext/README.md

 T-Rext
 ======

-T-Rext is a command-line filter that attempts to clean up spaces and punctuation in a text file.
+T-Rext is a command-line filter that attempts to clean up spacing, punctuation, and capitalization in a text file.
 Its purpose is so that, when you are writing a text generator, such as a Markov processor, you need not worry too much about its output format; just toss its output through T-Rext when you're done to make it more presentable.

 The current version of T-Rext is 0.2.
-This version requires Python 3.x;
+Version 0.2 requires Python 3.x;
 Python 2.x is no longer supported.
+Docker images based on the required version of Python for each version, are [available on Docker Hub][].

 Usage
 -----